BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/input_and_output.md

 # Code Along: Madlibs

 Let's create a Madlib template!
-The goal for this lab is to create a program that will ask for certain types of words (noun, verb, adjective, etc.) and once it has recieved a certain number of inputs it will insert those words, in the correct places, into a story which your computer will print to the terminal.
+The goal for this program is to ask for certain types of words (noun, verb, adjective, etc.) and once it has recieved a certain number of inputs it will insert those words, in the correct places, into a story which your computer will print to the terminal.
+We're going to:

 * create a story with at least five words omitted (it does not have to be a long story ~1 paragraph)
-* create a function that asks for input for each of the omitted words
+* set up a function that asks for input for each of the omitted words
 * print the story to the console, filling in the blanks with the provided words.